Skip to content

 Direct-to-consumer · In production Read

 The problem.
-Top Cup’s direct-to-consumer business took off.
-Inbound customer messages — order status, sizing, custom requests, returns — went from a manageable trickle to hundreds a week.
-Adding a support team would have eaten the margin the new channel just created.
+Top Cup’s direct-to-customer sales took off, and customer messages went from a trickle to hundreds a week — order updates, sizing questions, custom requests, returns.
+Hiring a support team to keep up would have eaten most of the profit the new sales channel had just created.

 2. B2B № 004.2